renjithmp/PerchedPeacockSkillenza/README.md

      1. PerchedPeacockWebApplication.csproj
         This project contains the rest api's and business logic for the perched peacock application The project has a folder called ClientApp.
 This folder contains the front end part of the application
+     2. PerchedPeacockUnitTest.csproj
+        The project contains the unit tests for the project.
+Please note the unit test are written with the help of sqllite in memory database.
+     3.azure-pipelines.yml
+        CI/CD pipeline components

   ## API Design
       Controllers